SiddharthRajpal/Cursor-Control-With-Hand/README.md

 If it gives an error in cv.cvtColor change the vlue of cap in line 44 to cv.VideoCapture(0)
 # Running
 Just install python from https://www.python.org/downloads/ and run main.py, it will check for and install any missing libraries so no need to be worried about installing them. 😀
-# Download
-<a href="https://codeload.github.com/SiddharthRajpal/Cursor-Control-With-Hand/zip/refs/tags/V1.5" class="button big">Download</a>

 # WARNING
 Extremely hard to contrrol and takes a little getting used to.
 # Thank You
 Thanks for coming to this repo 😀

+<a href="https://codeload.github.com/SiddharthRajpal/Cursor-Control-With-Hand/zip/refs/tags/V1.5" class="button big">Download Latest Version</a>

 P.S if there are any doubts/errors feel free to contact me at askgithubdoubtshere@gmail.com